Quick Answer

 Exam Tip: Gotchas

-- The interim DIP order is signed within the first 24-48 hours of the case.
-Operating businesses cannot wait three weeks for a final order before funding payroll; the Bankruptcy Code permits emergency interim relief.
+- The interim DIP order is signed in the first days of the case.
+Operating businesses cannot wait for a final order before funding payroll; the Bankruptcy Code permits emergency interim relief limited to what is needed to avoid immediate harm.

 - The UCC negotiates against the final DIP order.
 The interim order locks in some basics, but the final order is where the UCC pushes back on roll-ups, milestones, and lender protections.